Food Consumption

 Household Spending on Food

+As food prices have risen, changes in household food‑spending patterns have also become more apparent.
 Within those total expenditures, spending on food at home (supermarket or grocery store spending) is falling after experiencing an upward trend during the early 2010s and through the first years of the COVID-19 pandemic.
-Conversely, expenditures on food away from home (restaurant spending) are increasing, continuing an upward trend that was temporarily disrupted by the COVID-19 pandemic.
+Conversely, expenditures on food away from home (mostly restaurant spending) are increasing, continuing an upward trend that was temporarily disrupted by the COVID-19 pandemic.

 Click on a metric button on the bottom right to toggle between “Gross Expenditures” and “% of Income” in the view.
-Click on a county name in the chart or filter at right to focus on that county in the view.
+You must select a year every time you switch metrics.
+Filter by county using the filter at right.

 Consumption vs. Production